bitquery/graphql-docs/docs/Use-Cases/react-example.md

 - Basic understanding of React and JavaScript.
 - Node.js and npm installed on your machine.
-- An API key from Bitquery.
-Sign up [here](https://account.bitquery.io/auth/signup) to get an API key.
+- An Access Token from Bitquery.
+Sign up [here](https://account.bitquery.io/auth/signup).

 ### Step 1: Setting Up Your React Component